AbhinavA10/loc8r-app/README.md

 - Backend Express Server API
 - built with MVC architecture

+### app_api
+- REST API for MongoDB
+- used to interface static Express website with Mongo
+- decoupled into a seperate folder in case we need to move it to another server
+- to test the api, use Postman

 ## Env variables needed

+For Development mode:
 -

+In production mode:
+- MONGODB_URI
+- NODE_ENV

+## REST API
+- stateless api
+- used to interface controller code with mongo
+- APIs should always return HTTP status codes
+- returning json data is most friendly
+- CRUD
+- GET, POST, PUT, DELETE

 Testing heroku env locally:
 ```